 If You Do a Lot of Heavy Lifting

-Exercises to Correct Lifting Posture
+Exercises to Improve Lifting Posture

 - Keep your core tight and chest up, and then squat down by pushing your knees to the side and moving your hips back.